-- iv. one (1) student member or graduate student member of the Student Appeals Committee from the appellant's Faculty; and - v. the Registrar. - b.
-Terms of Reference: - i. to consider and rule on a student appeal of: - a Dean's decision in response to a request that a grade on a particular piece of work or final standing in a course be changed on grounds related to the accuracy or fairness of the mark assigned; - a Dean's decision in response to a request that a grade be adjusted or a course requirement be waived on compassionate grounds or because of extenuating circumstances; or - o a decision by a course instructor or Dean arising from an allegation of academic dishonesty which results in a grade penalty or other punitive action, including a reference to academic dishonesty on the appellant's academic transcript; - ii. to conduct the appeal hearing in accordance with University policies and procedures regarding student appeals; - iii. in the case of a grade appeal, to send the appellant's relevant academic work to an external assessor for re-marking, if necessary and appropriate; - iv. to determine in each case that the original decision be: - o fully upheld; or - o partially or fully set aside, with specific details on any redress or accommodations which are being awarded; and - v. to inform the appellant and the Dean in writing of the Appeal Panel's ruling, including fully and clearly set out grounds for the decision. - Decisions in (iv) are final and may not be appealed.
+- b.
+Terms of Reference: - i. to consider and rule on a student appeal of: - a Dean's decision in response to a request that a grade on a particular piece of work or final standing in a course be changed on grounds related to the accuracy or fairness of the mark assigned; - a Dean's decision in response to a request that a grade be adjusted or a course requirement be waived on compassionate grounds or because of extenuating circumstances; or - a decision by a course instructor or Dean arising from an allegation of academic dishonesty which results in a grade penalty or other punitive action, including a reference to academic dishonesty on the appellant's academic transcript; - ii. to conduct the appeal hearing in accordance with University policies and procedures regarding student appeals; - iii.in the case of a grade appeal, to send the appellant's relevant academic work to an external assessor for re-marking, if necessary and appropriate; - iv. to determine in each case that the original decision be: - o fully upheld; or - partially or fully set aside, with specific details on any redress or accommodations which are being awarded; and - v. to inform the appellant and the Dean in writing of the Appeal Panel's ruling, including fully and clearly set out grounds for the decision.

+Decisions in (iv) are final and may not be appealed.